sustainablesardinia/manifesto/eng/sustainability.md

 developing countries, others are much more general.
 For example, consider the following one:

-> "Improve progressively, through 2030, global resource efficiency in consumption
+> "Improve progressively [...] global resource efficiency in consumption
 > and production and endeavour to decouple economic growth from environmental
 > degradation [...]."